loverajoel/jstips/README.md

 var result = ''.concat(one, two, three); //"123"
 ```

 This way of concatention do exactly what you expect.
-On the conteraty, concatenation with pluses might lead to unexpected results:
+On the contrary, concatenation with pluses might lead to unexpected results:
 ```javascript
 var one = 1;
 var two = 2;